 Richard Hawley (from last year unfortunately)

-The Sydney Festival ends at the end of the Australia Day Long Weekend.
+The Sydney Festival ends at the ends on Australia Day.
 There will be tears, there will be sorrow but you can’t party forever(?)
 Just a hunch but my guess is attendance is tracking down a little on last year, so do your bit for the City of Sydney and go see something.

 Things to do over the School Holidays